AI-READI/software-development-best-practices/README.md

     ADD Citation here
 ```
 ## License
-his work is licensed under a
+This work is licensed under a
 [Creative Commons Attribution 4.0 International License][cc-by].

 [![CC BY 4.0][cc-by-image]][cc-by]